shining-grimace/nvim-conf/README.md

 Credit to YouTubers TJ DeVries and typecraft for tutorial videos and/or sample configurations.

 ## Setup

-- Clone to `~/.config/nvim`.
+- Clone the repo into the Neovim config directory:

+  `git clone https://github.com/grimace87/nvim-conf.git "${XDG_CONFIG_HOME:-$HOME/.config}"/nvim`

-- Install a Nerd Font from nerdfont.com (e.g. JetBrains Mono Nerd Font)
+- (Optional) Install a Nerd Font from nerdfonts.com (e.g. JetBrains Mono Nerd Font).

 - Open Neovim and run :Mason and install any needed LSPs